 From: Courtney Arbour, Director, Workforce Development Division

-Subject: Changes Affecting the Uniform Guidance (2 CFR Part 200) and Texas Uniform Grant Management Standards
+Subject: Changes Affecting the Uniform Guidance (2 CFR Part 200) and Texas Uniform Grant Management Standards—Update

 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) and all other Texas Workforce Commission (TWC) grantees with guidance on changes that affect the Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), codified at 2 CFR Part 200, and the Texas Uniform Grant Management Standards (UGMS).
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) and all other Texas Workforce Commission (TWC) grantees with updated guidance on changes that affect the Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), codified at 2 CFR Part 200, and the Texas Uniform Grant Management Standards (UGMS).

+This guidance replaces “Performance.gov” references with “cfo.gov” as the federal website that provides resources related to the Uniform Guidance changes described in this WD Letter.

 RESCISSIONS:

-None
+WD Letter 03-21

 BACKGROUND: